This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What are the risks of a cystoscopy?

 You may bleed more than expected or develop an infection.
+Your urethra, bladder, or ureters may get damaged during your procedure.
+You may have abdominal pain.
 Swelling caused by the cystoscopy may cause a blockage or slow urine flow.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.